omardelarosa/website/content/blog/2022/10/23/ai-thumbnails-with-stable-diffusion/index.md

         }, ]}}}
 ```

-From here, I can then make prompts from the title, tags and/or slugs by saving the above result as a json file and then using a simple python script to format it for my pipeline:
+From here, the above results are saved as a json file and then using a simple python script to format will transform it into an easier to work with list I've called `posts.json` here:

 ```python
 import json